-If you are interested in applying for the Traffic Diversion Program, please contact the court at 503-718-2478.
+If you are interested in applying for the Traffic Safety Program, please contact the court at 503-718-2478.

 The court accepts cash, checks, money orders and VISA, MasterCard and Discover Card for payment of fines.
 Payment is not accepted over the telephone.

 » Payment Options

 #1: If you wish to pay your fine by mail, please make your check or money order payable to the City of Tigard, include the citation number on the check or money order, and attach your traffic citation.
 You may also submit a written explanation if you wish.
 If you decide to plead no contest by regular mail, you must submit the full presumptive fine amount for each violation on your citation.

 #2: If you wish to pay your fine online, you will be required to plead no contest during that process.